UlisseMini/luaStruct/README.md

 print(default.name) --> "default name"
 ```

-works with nested tables as well (if you don't trust run ./test_struct.lua)
+works with nested tables as well (if you don't trust me run ./test_struct.lua)